-According to The Green Market Report, the cannabis industry is expected to grow a whopping 32% over the next few years.
+According to The Green Market Report, the cannabis industry is expected to grow a whopping 32% over the next few years as more states welcome cannabis sales.
 In that same report, Colorado alone has generated about $2.28 billion in marijuana sales for 2020.
 In fact, as CNN notes the cannabis industry boomed during the pandemic; in 2020, sales hit $20 billion dollars nationwide and there are indications marijuana sales will surpass the craft beer industry.

 If you’re in the process of expanding your cannabis business, it may be a good time to evaluate your current operations and make the necessary changes and upgrades in order to scale successfully.